21 Things I Learned As a Woman Wildland Firefighter

 5. Fem Hygiene

 Also something you can never have enough of - pads and tampons.

-After a summer of fighting fires, I prefer pads over tampons for work.
+After the first summer of fighting fires, I preferred pads over tampons for work.
 Stash them in your pack, your pockets, day pack, two-week bag, and your bin on the crew truck.
 ALWAYS be prepared.